By Robert Burney

 I was 9.

-having any specific memories to explain those feelings.
-We can get
+without having any specific memories to explain those feelings.
+We

-in touch with feelings that are preverbal from early childhood - or even
+can get in touch with feelings that are preverbal from early childhood -

-feelings from the womb.
-For many of us our wounding began in the
+or even feelings from the womb.
+For many of us our wounding began in

 to adrenaline because of what our mothers were experiencing.